Jewish cuisine: Biblical era

 Most food was eaten fresh and in season.
 Fruits and vegetables had to be eaten as they ripened and before they spoiled.

 People had to contend with periodic episodes of hunger and famine.
 Producing enough food required hard and well-timed labor and the climatic conditions resulted in unpredictable harvests and the need to store as much food as possible.
 Thus, grapes were made into raisins and wine, olives were made into oil, figs, beans and lentils were dried and grains were stored for use throughout the year.

 As fresh milk tended to spoil quickly, the Israelites stored milk in skin containers that caused it to curdle quickly and drank it as thick sour milk which they called laban.

+The Israelites ate a variety of fresh and saltwater fish, according to both archaeological and textual evidence.
+Remains of freshwater fish from the Yarkon and Jordan rivers and the Sea of Galilee have been found in excavations, and include St. Peter’s fish and mouthbreeders.
+Saltwater fish discovered in excavations include sea bream, grouper, meager, and gray mullet.
+Most of these come from the Mediterranean Sea, but in the later Iron Age period, some are from the Red Sea.
+Although the Torah prohibits the consumption of fish without fins or scales, archeological evidence indicates that many Israelites flouted or were unaware of these restrictions and ate non-kosher seafood, mostly catfish but also shark, eel, and ray, and that religious restrictions on seafood began to be observed more strictly starting in the first century CE.

 Descriptions of typical Israelite meals appear in the Bible.
 The Book of Samuel described the rations Abigail brought to David's group: bread loaves, wine, butchered sheep, parched grain, raisins, and fig cakes.
 The Book of Ruth described a typical light breakfast: bread dipped in vinegar and parched or roasted grain.

 The cuisine maintained many consistent traits based on the main products available from the early Israelite period until the Roman period, even though new foods became available during this extended time.
 For example, rice was introduced during the Persian era.

 During the Hellenistic period, as trade with the Nabateans increased, more spices became available, at least for those who could afford them and more Mediterranean fish were imported into the cities.
 During the Roman period, sugar cane was introduced.

 The symbolic food of the ancient Israelites continued to be important among Jews after the destruction of the Second Temple in 70 CE and the beginning of the Jewish diaspora.